JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOConnection Class.md

 #### Remarks

 Use the **Close** method to close a **Connection** to free any associated system resources.
 Closing an object does not remove it from memory; you can change its property settings and open it again later.
-To completely eliminate an object from memory, release the connection setting the object variable to Nothing.
+To completely eliminate an object from memory, release the connection calling the **Release** method of the interface.

 #### Usage example